our-story-media/ourstory-resources/doc_gen/quickstart/titan/README.md

 <Banner>

-This deployment method of Indaba: Titan has been discontinued and replaced with the 'Titan Kit'.
+This deployment method of Indaba: Titan has been discontinued and replaced with the 'Indaba Kit'.
 Updates to the software may still be available, however this will be discontinued in future releases.

 </Banner>